Our Role & Responsibility to the Public

 The College of Health and Care Professionals of BC (CHCPBC) takes the unauthorized practice of the professions we regulate seriously.
 Unauthorized practice and unauthorized use of reserved titles are subject to legal action.

-Anyone providing services within the regulated scope of practice of a registered Audiologists, Dietitians, Hearing Instrument Practitioners, Occupational Therapists, Opticians, Optometrists, Physical Therapists and Psychologists in BC, and who does not hold the required registration status with CHCPBC and is not being supervised by a registrant, is breaking the law.
+Anyone providing services within the regulated scope of practice of registered Audiologists, Dietitians, Hearing Instrument Practitioners, Occupational Therapists, Opticians, Optometrists, Physical Therapists, Psychologists, and Speech-Language Pathologists in BC, and who does not hold the required registration status with CHCPBC or is not being supervised by a registrant, is breaking the law.
 Performing aspects of practice reserved for these regulated health professionals is unauthorized practice.

 British Columbia has a shared scope of practice and restricted activities model for regulated health professions under the Health Professions Act.
 This regulatory model was designed to enable inter-professional practice and team-based care, and to balance public safety and consumer choice.
-For more information on this regulatory model, please visit the website of the B.C.
-Ministry of Health at: https://www2.gov.bc.ca/gov/content/health/practitioner-professional-resources/professional-regulation/scope-of-practice-reform.
+For more information on this regulatory model, please visit the Shared Scope of Practice and Restricted Activities page on the BC Ministry of Health website.

 Restricted activities are a narrowly defined list of invasive, higher risk activities that must not be performed by any person in the course of providing health services, except the regulated health professionals who have been granted specific authority to do so by regulations enacted under the Health Professions Act.

-A person engages in unauthorized practice when they engage in a restricted activity without being registered as the type of health professional who has been granted authority to provide that restricted activity as part of their services.
+A person engages in unauthorized practice when they perform a restricted activity without being registered as the type of health professional who has been granted authority to provide that restricted activity as part of their services.

-Use of a title reserved for Audiologists, Dietitians, Hearing Instrument Practitioners, Occupational Therapists, Opticians, Optometrists, Physical Therapists and Psychologists in BC without current CHCPBC registration is unlawful.
+Use of a title reserved for Audiologists, Dietitians, Hearing Instrument Practitioners, Occupational Therapists, Opticians, Optometrists, Physical Therapists, Psychologists, and Speech-Language Pathologists in BC without current CHCPBC registration is unlawful.

-HCPBC also takes the unauthorized use of a title reserved by law for health professionals we regulate seriously.
+CHCPBC also takes the unauthorized use of a title reserved by law for health professionals we regulate seriously.
 Reserved titles are a central and critical public protection element of British Columbia’s health professions regulatory framework.
-For more information about reserved titles in British Columbia, please visit the website of the B.C.
-Ministry of Health at: https://www2.gov.bc.ca/gov/content/health/practitioner-professional-resources/professional-regulation/title-protection.
+For more information about reserved titles in British Columbia, and to see which titles are reserved for CHCPBC registrants, please visit the Title Protection page on the B.C.
+Ministry of Health website.

 In addition, health professionals who fail to renew their registration become non-registrants, and if they continue to practise after their registration has lapsed or been cancelled, then they are conducting unauthorized practice and unlawfully using a reserved title, and therefore are subject to legal action.